Guide To Pedregalejo: Malaga’s Fishing Neighbourhood

 Things to do in Pedregalejo

-Pedregalejo is a small residential area; however, there are plenty of good chiringuitos (beach restaurants) and amazing beaches that make this area worth visiting.
+Pedregalejo is a small residential area; however, there are plenty of good chiringuitos (beach restaurants) and amazing beaches, making this area worth visiting.

 Wondering what to do in Pedregalejo?
 Let’s dive into the best things to do in Pedregalejo.